harryheman/modern-html-starter-template/README.md

 ## Intro

-I made this template to help you create modern, fast and completely secure progressive web applications
+This template is made to help you create modern, fast and completely secury progressive web applications.
+Creating high quality apps has never been so easy

 ## Includes